The Gymnosperm Database

 Distribution and Ecology

-The type variety is found in north Myanmar and China: S Anhui, Fujian, S Gansu, Guangdong, Guangxi, Guizhou, S Henan, W Hubei, Hunan, Jiangxi, Shaanxi, Sichuan, Yunnan, Zhejiang (Fu et al. 1999).
-Variety alpina is confined to the mountains of Kham (W Sichuan and NW Yunnan) (Farjon 1998).
-Found in mixed, coniferous, and broad-leaved forests, thickets, and roadsides at 200-3700 m elevation (Fu et al. 1999); shade tolerant; hardy to Zone 7 (cold hardiness limit between -17.7°C and -12.2°C) (Bannister and Neuner 2001, Tripp 1995).
+N Myanmar and China: S Anhui, Chongqing, Fujian, Guangdong, Guangxi, Guizhou, S Henan, W Hubei, Hunan, Jiangxi, Shaanxi, Sichuan, Yunnan, Zhejiang (Fu et al. 1999, Lang et al. 2013).
+As such it is the most widespread species in the genus, found throughout warm temperate and subtropical China east of about longitude 102°.
+It grows at 200-3700 m elevation in mixed, coniferous, and broad-leaved forests, thickets, and roadsides (Fu et al. 1999); it is shade tolerant, and some provenances are hardy to Zone 7 (cold hardiness limit between -17.7°C and -12.2°C) (Bannister and Neuner 2001, Tripp 1995).

 Remarkable Specimens